-On Wednesday, February 2, 2022 12:00 PM (Pacific/Auckland) this webinar will be held by Dr. Leo Cheng from Auckland Bioengineering Institute.
+On Wednesday, February 2, 2022 12:00 PM NZDT (midnight Brussels time) the 12 Labors webinar will be held by Dr. Leo Cheng from Auckland Bioengineering Institute.
+Webinars are recorded and a live Q&A is open for 48 hours after the webinar.

 The ABI (Auckland Bioengineering Institute) is leading the International Physiome Project for the International Union of Physiological Sciences (IUPS) and it is a founding member of the Virtual Physiological Human (VPH) Institute.